 - Medication that causes dry mouth as a side effect.

-- Medical conditions and diseases that weaken your immune systems such as diabetes, cancer, and HIV.
+- Medical conditions and diseases that weaken your immune system include diabetes, cancer, and HIV.

 - People with a family history of periodontitis are at a higher risk of getting the disease.

-Anaerobic bacteria are responsible for gingivitis & periodontitis.
+Anaerobic bacteria are responsible for gingivitis.
 These bacteria live and grow in places with no oxygen.
 Among these anaerobic bacteria,

 - Aggregatibacter actinomycetemcomitans